 In order to prevent altitude sickness, trekkers should acclimatize properly before attempting to hike to Lenin Peak Base Camp and Yuhina Peak (see more information on this below).
 In addition, pack warm and wind/waterproof layers to stay warm in changing mountain weather.

-When you book a guided Lenin Peak Base Camp Trek with us, our experienced guides will provide you advice and support to manage altitude sickness and other possible illnesses.
+When you book a guided Lenin Peak Base Camp Trek with us, our experienced guides will provide you with advice and support to manage altitude sickness and other possible illnesses.

 Yes, trekkers need a special permit from the Kyrgyzstan government to hike to Lenin Peak Base Camp and it costs around $15 for the regular application time (1-3 weeks) and $30-$50 for expedited services (e.g., 1-3 days).
 It is important to obtain the permit before embarking on the trek to Base Camp One.
 The permit can be obtained through a local tour company.